NicorDesigns/SpringJDBC/doc/JDBC8DirectJDBCDao.md

 We now also define our DAO class in the Spring beans.xml file

-We use the Spring ClassPathXmlApplicationContext to obtain the conext and the Spring Data Source bean
+We use the Spring ClassPathXmlApplicationContext to obtain the context and the Spring Data Source bean

 We create the DAO Implementation Object in the Main method

-Then we first create a new Charity Object and insert it using the DAO and then we find the inserted Charity using the DAO
+Then we first create a new Charity Object and insert it using the DAO, and then we find the inserted Charity using the DAO

 ### 7 Run the App main method